mastrojs/mastrojs.github.io/data/guide/static-blog-from-markdown-files.md

 };
 ```

-Note the `../../` when importing the `Layout` component, while previously it was just `../`.
-That's because this file is in the `news/` folder, so you need to go one level further up than before to get to the `components/` folder.

 The code imports the `readMarkdownFiles` function from mastro.
 Because that function requests the files from the computer's harddisk (which might take some time), we need to `await` it.
 This in turn forces us to mark up our `GET` function as `async` (short for [asynchronous](https://eloquentjavascript.net/11_async.html)).

 Since `posts` is an array, we can use its `.map()` method to loop over it and get each `post`. `post.path.slice(11, -3)` [slices](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/slice) off the first eleven and the last three character from the `post.path` string: in our case it removes the leading `/data/posts` and the trailing `.md` from the filename.